vizorvr/patches/README.md

 can subsequently be used as a normal texture.
 Loops are modeled as nested graphs that are evaluated once per loop iteration.

-Engi currently has approximately 200 plugins that provide functionality including but not limited to the following:
+Engi currently has approximately 210 plugins that provide functionality including but not limited to the following:

 Ways to obtain or create data:

 * Cameras: Perspective, orthographic and screen space.
 * Input: Keyboard, mouse position, button state and scroll wheel.
 * Loading assets: HTML5 audio, images, JSON, 3d scenes and HTML5 video.
+Select files directly from UI or provide URLs to load as strings from the graph.
 * Matrices: Translation, rotation, scale and planar projection.
-* Meshes: Cube, grid, null (transform visualization), particles, quad and sphere.
+* Meshes: Cube, grid, null (transform visualization), particles, quad, sphere and user defined.
-* Shaders: Diffuse only, automatic from mesh, user-specified, normal as color and texture with UV-transforms.
+* Shaders: Diffuse only, automatic from mesh, user defined, normal as color and texture with UV-transforms.
 * System state: Initialized, assets started, failed, and successfully loaded.
+Graphs can emit these signals via plugins to integrate with the global asset load logic when procedurally generating data.
 * Text rendering.
 * Time: Absolute, frame delta.
 * Typed arrays.
-* Various plugins to provide UI for direct manipulation or input of values: Knobs, sliders, input fields for labels and constant values, toggle and action buttons, color pickers, text editors and many other similar things.
+* Various plugins to provide UI for direct manipulation or input of values: Knobs, sliders, input fields for labels and constant values, toggle and action buttons, color pickers, text editors and many other similar plugins for providing data directly from the graph view.

 Ways to modify data: